deadboltmods/deadbolt-web-app/src/markdown/dcp/dcp-features.md

 ## New Game Features

+- 2 uncut weapons: Burst Pistol and Sickle
+- 3 console weapons: Compound Crossbow, Tac.
+Knife + .38 Pistol, and Landmine
+- Weapon mods, including Scythe bullet deflect
-- Moddable sprites: All enemy sprites are replaceable
+- Fully moddable enemy sprites
-- Overhauled Workshop menu shows level descriptions, creator names, and your own stats
+- Overhauled Workshop menu with descriptions, authors, marking favourites, and stats for completion time and death counts
-- Charon's weapon purchase screen shows weapon stats, with colours showing affordable items
+- View weapon stats from Charon and your trunk
-- Load Game menu shows your soul & death counts for each save
+- Improved save file stats: The Load Game screen now shows shows your soul & death counts for each save
+- New campaign pause menu option to quit to the mission select screen
-- Workshop pause menu now has Restart & Quit to Custom options
+- New workshop pause menu option: Restart, and Quick to Custom
-- 2 entirely new weapons: Burst Pistol and Sickle
-- 2 console weapons, buyable from Charon: Landmine and Compound Crossbow
-- Hold shift to walk - with custom sprite animations by <a target="_blank" href="https://steamcommunity.com/id/Nintee/myworkshopfiles/?appid=394970">Nintee</a>
+- Hold `Shift` to walk silently - with custom sprite animations by <a target="_blank" href="https://steamcommunity.com/id/Nintee/myworkshopfiles/?appid=394970">Nintee</a>
+- Press `Ctrl` to roll for extra speed, and to cross small gaps
-- Visual indicators show you who will hear your gunshot
+- Visual indicators
-- Customise weapons with a huge JSON
+- Customise weapons via JSON (based on [this spreadsheet](https://docs.google.com/spreadsheets/d/1qRyF3laHK2bKYyI552aA5PElzib8ak1FfLNxDId9Lzg/edit#gid=482879943))
 - Loads of vanilla bugfixes

 ## Level Creation